 If this issue remains a worry to you, then speak to the person who will be performing the procedure (normally the obstetrician or a urologist) and ensure that he/she will use some kind of pain relief.
 With the use of anesthesia like the dorsal penile ring block (recommended by the AAP) the operation can be made almost painless.

-One of the favorite scare tactics used by those who oppose circumcision is to show pictures from videos about babies crying during circumcision.
+One of the favorite scare tactics used by those who oppose circumcision is to show photos or videos of babies crying during circumcision.
 These images often have nothing to do with the procedure being carried out, but just shows the infant crying.
 It should be remembered that the birth process is quite a traumatic experience for the infant and that circumcision is normally carried out within a few days after birth, so most newborns will still be very fussy and cry very easily.
-Some babies cry more than others.
+Also some babies cry more than others.
 In order to ensure that the docotor can do the procedure safely without the baby moving during the procudure, the infant is normally fastened so that he cannot move during the procedure.
-This restraining position is of course not always the position the infant wants to be in, hence it can easily cry.
-On Youtube there is a video showing a circumcision procedure where the baby cries a bit, then stops and then starts again.
-The crying has nothing to do with the procudure as can obviously be seen from the video.
-The video (which requires a loggin in for age reasons) can be found here.
+This restraining position is of course not always the position the infant wants to be in, which is likely a very good reason for crying as well.
+So please keep this in mind if you watch any of the videos or see some of the images being shown online.

 Circumcision is a surgical procedure and, as such, inherently has some risks attached to it.
 However, it is still one of the safest surgical procedures around:

 For a detailed risk-benefit analysis, see the flyer Circumcision Risk-Benefit Analysis.

 Parents can - and should - go one step further by ensuring that the circumcision is performed by an experienced person.
 Like most things in life, practice makes perfect, and having an experienced person do the procedure, this will not only reduce the risks involved, but also shorten the time it takes to do the operation (which normally lasts only a few minutes anyhow).